Top Investment Banking Firms for Sell-Side Advisory (May 2026)

 What Does an M&A Advisor Actually Cost?

-Fee structures vary significantly across the sell-side advisory market.
+Fee structures vary significantly across the sell-side advisory services market.
 The table below breaks down what you can expect to pay based on deal size.
 Data compiled from the Firmex/Axial M&A Fee Guide and confirmed through our review of engagement terms across the firms on this list.

 Deal Size (EV) Monthly Retainer Success Fee Minimum Fee Typical Timeline